 Some cats see food and rush to scarf the whole thing down.
 If this is the case for your furry feline, that might be what’s causing him to vomit right after.
 When a cat eats too quickly, food can rub against the lower part of the esophagus, causing them to regurgitate everything they had just consumed.

 If you have multiple cats within your household and one of them is always stealing the other cat’s food, this can also cause your cat to get sick as well.
 If this is occurring in your household, try to feed the cats in different areas of the home so that they can all enjoy their meal in peace.
 Once you have given all the cats about 20 minutes to consume their food, take away all the bowls so your hungry kitty doesn’t go looking for leftovers.

 Quality of diet

-Just like humans, cats need to be consuming a diet rich in vitamins and nutrients to stay healthy.
+Just like humans, a cat’s diet should be rich in vitamins and nutrients to stay healthy.
 If they’re being fed a diet that contains empty calories and low-quality ingredients, this could be the culprit of your cat’s vomiting problem.
 Both kittens and cats can also develop food allergies due to their dietary consumption.
 This is especially true if you have recently tried feeding him a new diet or given him treats that he has never tried before.

-A completely healthy cat can develop food allergies at any point in their life.
+Even healthy cats can develop food allergies at any point in their life.
 Your cat can even develop allergies if he is continuously fed over and over the same exact food every day of his life.
 If your cat begins to vomit after meals, it could mean that something in his diet is affecting him.
 In order to uncover the source of his issue, take him to the vet for a thorough examination.

 Eating Grass or Other Household Plants